Peakboard/PeakboardExtensions/README.md

 # Cat Facts
 This sample is a supereasy sample and ideal for beginners to explore the basic concepts.
 It shows how to provide a simple, fixed list in Peakboard but already gives the user the option to adjust a list property.

+# SQL Server
+This is a sample to show, how a typical database extension works.
+It's fully functional, however please don#t use it in real life.... it's for programmers only.

+# Airport Weather Conditions
+This sample shows, how to create your own dialog and your own UI.
+The user can download weather information from various airports in Germany.